Radio host Larry Elder ends Republican presidential campaign and endorses Donald Trump

 “We can enter a new American Golden Age, but we must choose a leader who can bring us there.
 That’s why I’m running for President,” he wrote on X, the platform formerly known as Twitter.

-Elder found little visibility in a primary race dominated by Trump and including other high-profile figures such as former Vice President Mike Pence, Florida Gov. Ron DeSantis, U.S. Sen. Tim Scott, former United Nations Ambassador Nikki Haley and biotech entrepreneur Vivek Ramaswamy.
+Elder found little visibility in a primary race dominated by Trump and including other high-profile figures such as Haley, former Vice President Mike Pence, Florida Gov. Ron DeSantis, U.S. Sen. Tim Scott and biotech entrepreneur Vivek Ramaswamy.

 Elder made his first bid for public office in 2021, when he received the most votes out of 46 people who were hoping to replace Newsom in a recall effort.
 But a majority of voters ended up voting against removing Newsom, making the vote count in the replacement contest irrelevant.